A period of urban transformation and modernization began after the proclamation of Rome as the Capital of Italy.

 Fascinated by the English Art Nouveau style, De Angelis designed a square-plan structure enclosed by an iron and glass vault, cast-iron columns that marked the access to the passages between Via Minghetti and Piazza dell'Oratorio, and references to classicism in the architecture, and wall decorations.

 The central body was painted in encausto, a technique with pigments mixed with punic wax by Giuseppe Cellini between 1885 and 1888.
 The decoration with Art Nouveau motifs, Etruscan, and Roman reminiscences was based on the literary critic Giulio Salvadori's iconographic project.

-The dominant theme is the celebration of women as angels of the hearth, wife and mother in the bourgeois vision of post-Italian unification society.
-In the top part appear Modesty, Sobriety, Strength, Humility, Prudence and Patience while on the opposite side are Benign, Lady, Lovable, Faithful and Merciful.
-In the lower section are on one side, Tending the Garden, Conversation, Lunch at Home, Musical Entertainment and Exhortation to Charity, and on the other The Courteous Conversation, Vanity, Marriage and Care of Children.
+The dominant theme celebrated women as angels of the hearth and as brides and mothers in the bourgeois vision of the late-19th-century society.
+In the upper part of the passage, a scroll surmounts and identifies the Virtues: Modesty, Sobriety, Strength, Humility, Prudence and Patience; on the opposite side, Benign, Lady, Lovable, Faithful and Merciful.
+In the lower band, the scenes of bourgeois life of the time with, on the one hand, Tending the Garden, Conversation, Lunch at Home, Musical Entertainment and Exhortation to Charity; on the other, The Courteous Conversation, which portrays Gabriele D'Annunzio, Vanity, Marriage and Care of Children.

 Closed Monday and 25 December